bygoodson/Bethany-Goodson-Portfolio/README.md

 My versatile skill set, commitment to collaboration, and passion for amplifying meaningful messages make me a valuable asset.
 In my spare time, I like to create digital art and explore different cultures through travel and food.

-You can find me on https://www.linkedin.com/in/bethany-goodson-022175264.
+You can find me on Linkedin at https://www.linkedin.com/in/bethany-goodson-022175264.

 ### Education
 Loyola University Maryland